Rubirosa (TV series)

 Rubirosa is a Mexican biographical drama web television series produced by 11:11 Films & TV for Claro Video.
-The series is based on the life of the diplomat, military, car driver and Dominican polo player Porfirio Rubirosa.
+The series is based on the life of the diplomat, military officer, race car driver and polo player Porfirio Rubirosa.
 It stars Manolo Cardona as the titular character.
 The first season premiered via streaming on 28 November 2018 and consists of 12 episodes.